-An additional cost of £84K has arisen with relating to the extension of temporary contracts which were forecast to conclude earlier in the financial period.
+An additional cost of £84K relating to the extension of temporary contracts which were forecast to conclude earlier in the financial period.
 The impact of this has been discussed with the appropriate department and corrective action taken to address this moving forward.